ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/document-extensions/timeseries/querying/aggregation-and-projections.markdown

       and the results include only the all-time highest and lowest Open, Close, High, Low and Volume values.

-* In the next two examples we group time series data by the entry tags in addition to the time unit aggregation.
+In the next two examples we group time series data by the entry tags in addition to the time unit aggregation.
+Tags can contain document IDs of documents in the database.
+If a tag is such a document ID, you can aggregate according to properties of that document.

 * In this query we group stock prices by 1 month and then by the tags of the entries within each month.